-MetLife can end this policy as follows:
+MetLife may end this policy as follows:

-- 1. on the date Premium is not paid when due, subject to the Grace Period provisions; - 2. on any Premium Due Date, by giving the Policyholder 31 days advance Written notice, if less than: - a.
+- 1. for non-payment of Premium, as set forth in the Grace Period provisions; - 2. on any Premium Due Date, by giving the Policyholder 31 days advance Written notice, if fewer than: - a.
 5% of persons eligible under this policy are insured for Contributory Insurance; - b.
-100% of persons eligible under this policy are insured for Noncontributory Insurance; or - c.
-10 Employees are insured by this policy; - 3. on any Premium Due Date, by giving the Policyholder 60 days advance Written notice, if the Policyholder fails to provide information on a timely basis or perform any obligations required by this policy or any applicable law; or - 4. on any Policy Anniversary, except during a Rate Guarantee Period as may be provided in Exhibit 1, by giving the Policyholder 31 days advance Written notice.
+100% of Employees eligible for Noncontributory Insurance under this policy are insured for such insurance: - c.
+10 Employees are insured by this Policy; - d. if fewer than 5% of all Employees with Dependents are insured for Contributory Dependent Insurance; - 3. on any Premium Due Date, by giving the Policyholder 60 days advance Written notice, if the Policyholder fails to provide information on a timely basis or perform any obligations required by this policy or any applicable law; or - 4. on any Policy Anniversary by giving the Policyholder 31 days advance Written notice.